urmel79/Jupyter_GettingStarted2ML/Step-by-step_intro_to_ML_with_SVC_and_Iris.md

 In **Step 3**, a very brief introduction to the world of artificial intelligence and machine learning was given.
 The introduction was supported by a **taxonomy of different types of learning** and the listing of selected ML algorithms.
 A **decision graph** was used to justify the choice of the Support Vector Classifier (SVC) for the classification task at hand.
 Afterwards, the basic working principle of the SVC including the so-called **kernel trick** was explained.
 Finally, a corresponding SVC model was implemented.

-In **Step 4** the dataset was prepared for the actual classification by SVC.
+In **Step 4** the dataset was preprocessed for the actual classification by SVC.
 Depending on the selected ML algorithm as well as the data structure, it could be necessary to prepare the data before training, e.g., by **standardization**, **normalization**, or **discretization** to cluster the data based on thresholds.
 For the Iris dataset used, standardization was sufficient to align the value ranges of the features.

 After splitting the dataset into a **training and test dataset**, the SVC model was trained with the training dataset in **step 5**.
 Subsequently, **classification predictions** were made with the trained SVC model using the test data.